enil/debian-dev-base/README.md

 specialized images.
 Unlike the bare Debian image it includes man pages for quick access.

+This image is available at the [Docker Hub] repository [enil/debian-dev-base].

 ## Overview

 To launch the container, just run `docker run -ti enil/docker-dev-base:latest`.